Brain Cancer Center

 - Close cooperation with speech therapy, occupational therapy and physiotherapy, psycho-oncology

-- The nursing team is specially trained in pain, aphasia, communication and palliative care
+- The nursing team is specially trained in the areas of pain, aphasia, communication and palliation

 PD Dr. Markus Gross